Genuine multientropy, dihedral invariants and Lifshitz theory: Genuine multientropy: more tripartition configurations

 \subsubsection{Adjacent $A, B$ in the bulk}

-\textit{Multi-entropy} --- From here on out, we only show the key quantities for the derivation of the (genuine) multi-entropies.
+\textit{Multientropy} --- From here on out, we only show the key quantities for the derivation of the (genuine) multientropies.
 For adjacent $A,B$ in the bulk of an interval, we draw the replica graph $\M_{3}^{(3)}$ in Fig.~\ref{AdjBulk}, which is straightforwardly generalized to arbitrary $n$ and yields

 where $M_{n}^{(3)}$ is a $3n \times 3n$ matrix given in (\ref{MatAdj}), whose determinant evaluates to